jpeach/kustomize/knative/configurations/contour/README.md

 Ingress class.

-There are two separate Contour deployments in the "projectcontour-internal" and "projectcontour-internal" namespaces.
+There are two separate Contour deployments in the "projectcontour-internal" and "projectcontour-external" namespaces.
 Since each deployment needs a separate pool of Envoy proxies (which are deployed as a DaemonSet), each DaemonSet restricts itself to labeled nodes.
 As a separate manual step, you need to apply the